DavidsTea: IPO and Board Struggle

 The company conducted an initial public offering in the United States on June 5 2015, trading on the NASDAQ under stock ticker DTEA.
 The company reported a $93.2 million net loss in the first quarter of 2015, holding responsible the costs of being publicly traded, weakening Canadian Dollar and higher supply chain costs.
 In September 2015, the company reported another quarterly loss of $52.2 million.
 In February 2016, the company reported that it had opened 39 stores over the previous financial year.

 In March 2016, the company reported in a filing to the United States Securities and Exchange Commission (SEC) that co-founder David Segal had resigned as the brand ambassador of the company.
-In April 2016, the company received letters letters from the attorneys general of nine American states, including Eric Schneiderman of New York asking for information about requiring employees to call before a shift to find out if they are required to work.
+In April 2016, the company received letters from the attorneys general of nine American states, including Eric Schneiderman of New York asking for information about requiring employees to call before a shift to find out if they are required to work.

 In October 2016, CEO Sylvain Toutant announced that he would be quitting in January.
 On December 8, 2016, Christine Bullen, the managing director for U.S. markets, was named interim president and CEO, effective February 1, 2017.

 On March 13, 2017, DavidsTea appointed Joel Silver as president and chief executive officer.
 In June 2017, the company announced that CFO Luis Borgen would depart after five years at the company.
 In September 2017, the company reported that it had lost $5.6 million in Q3 despite the struggles of competitor Teavana.
 The company's struggling expansion into the United States was criticised by former chairman Pierre Michaud who said that the constant changes in strategy had led to the departures of senior executives and a loss in investments.
 Joel Silver reported that the company hadn't understood the preference of U.S. consumers for iced tea over hot brews and their sweeter palate compared to Canadian consumers.
 He announced that the company reduce its offerings from 130 varieties to focus on best sellers and slow its American expansion.

 On June 14, 2018, Silver resigned as chief executive after the company's shareholders voted to elect a new group of directors backed by founder Herschel Segal to the board.
 Shareholder TDM Asset Management criticised Herschel Segal's "erratic" behaviour, his inability to lead employees and his track record with struggling clothing retailer Le Château and reduced its stake from 12.2-per-cent stake to 1.6-per-cent for US$9.38-billion.

 In August 2018, DavidsTea announced plans to sell tea bags of their best-selling blends at Loblaw locations across Canada.